menuclose

 5/5 Stars $0.00 $0.00 $2.25

-Overnight trading: Here’s what stood out to me: Schwab’s Extended + Overnight (EXTO) orders let a trade stay live across both extended hours and the overnight session via thinkorswim.
-That means you don’t have to keep re-entering your order as the market moves between sessions.
+Overnight trading: Here's what stood out to me.
+Schwab's Extended + Overnight (EXTO) orders let a trade stay live across both extended hours and the overnight session via thinkorswim.
+That means I don't have to keep re-entering an order as the market moves between sessions.
 You place a trade once, and it continues working throughout the 24-hour cycle, minus a quick five-minute pause each weekday.
-This is a big deal if you're reacting to news that breaks outside the standard 9:30 to 4:00 window.
+That's a big deal if you're reacting to news that breaks outside the standard 9:30am to 4:00pm window.

-You’ll have access to over 800 U.S. stocks and ETFs, including names from the S&P 500, Nasdaq 100, and Dow 30.
-Schwab also makes it easy to know what’s eligible — thinkorswim displays a small overnight icon right in your watchlist, removing any guesswork.
+Products and platform: You'll have access to over 1,100 U.S. stocks and ETFs, including names from the S&P 500, Nasdaq 100, and Dow 30.
+Schwab also makes it easy to know what's eligible.
+Thinkorswim displays a small overnight icon right in your watchlist, which removes the guesswork.
+I appreciated that small touch because it's the kind of detail that saves time when you're trying to move quickly.
+The flagship Schwab Mobile app is also solid for keeping a pulse on the market overnight, with research and real-time quotes built in.

-Products and platform: One educational note I want to highlight: during overnight sessions, trades are routed through an Alternative Trading System (ATS) instead of a public exchange.
-These markets often have wider spreads and lower liquidity, meaning prices may move more dramatically or you may not get filled as efficiently.
-It’s just something to keep in mind if you’re venturing into overnight territory for the first time.
+Bottom line: One educational note worth highlighting is that during overnight sessions, trades are routed through an Alternative Trading System (ATS) instead of a public exchange.
+These markets often have wider spreads and lower liquidity, which means prices can move more dramatically or fills may be less efficient.
+It's worth keeping in mind if you're venturing into overnight territory for the first time.

 Company Overall Minimum Deposit Stock Trades Futures (Per Contract)